acmoles/portfolio/portfolio/projects/wesen.md

 ### What went well

 Wesen features a compelling, usable customisation tool and enables customers to order their creation.
 A proportion of its audience don't consider themselves creative or technical.
-My original success criteria, _Gifter friendly_ and _End-to-end_, are satisfied.
-I also significantly extended my skills and grew empathy for my product and engineering colleagues.
+I satisfied my original success criteria, _Gifter friendly_ and _End-to-end._ I also significantly expanded my skills, growing deeper empathy for my product and engineering colleagues.

-### What didn't go well
+### Lessons learnt

 Although business success was never my primary goal, I was still somewhat disappointed Wesen didn't exceed the modest reach predicted by my initial research.
 Were this to be a priority in any future venture, I draw an important lesson: _the importance of working in teams._